 - Sell lanterns and other holiday decorations

-- Pet and house sitting for vacationing families
+- Offer pet sitting or house sitting services for vacationing families

 Have a Smaller Scale Christmas Celebration

-Instead of a rowdy party, maybe it’s time to skip it next year since LGUs are advocating the banning of karaoke machines this December.
 Instead of a massive feast, a simple dinner will be more ideal.
-And instead of extravagant gifts, choose to go simple and economical.
+Instead of extravagant gifts, choose to go simple and economical.
 After all, it’s not about the size of the celebration that matters—it’s about how you spend it with your loved ones.

 Finding ways on how to save money for Christmas has now become a constant part of the holiday routine.
 Part of being a financially woke adult is to maximize every peso and keep as much savings as possible.
 You can always have your holiday cake and eat it too, as long as you find the right balance between splurging on holiday cheer and budgeting for the upcoming year.